Cheap tyres are mainly classified as

 For every driver, cheap budget tyres are ideal, so long as they have excellent qualities and still guarantee a high level of safety.
 These low cost tyres cover a variety of car types and seasons.
 This includes cheap tyre options passenger, delivery, 4x4 vehicles and more, as well as winter, summer and all-season products.

-Finally, “budget tyres” may also refer to second-hand, previously used tyres.
-While cheap, these products are very risky, due to both their unknown history and the fact that the average driver is not able to properly evaluate their quality.
+“Cheap tyres” can also refer to budget tyres that are second-hand, previously used tyres.
+While cheap, these products are very risky, due to the fact that the average driver is not able to properly evaluate their quality.
 Since these often come from salvage cars and other sources, they may even look good with a high Tread Wear Indicator, but could still have internal damage, which may come to light after purchase while driving.
-A tyre with no visible flaws can still be very dangerous if you don’t know its previous history.
+A tyre with no visible flaws can still be very dangerous if you don’t know its story.

-Similarly, there are also many Asian brands advertised as budget.
+Similarly, there are also many Asian brands advertised as ones that offer budget tyres.
 While many such good brands do exist, these should only be purchased at verified sellers.
-The chinese tyres you might find for sale elsewhere, however, may lack the essential certificates and quality control.
-Europe has very strict requirements, so you should always purchase tyres from a trusted seller that understands and upholds these standards.
+You can easily find Chinese tyres on sale anywhere on the web - they may lack the essential certificates and quality control though.
+Europe has very strict requirements, so you should always purchase tyres from a trusted seller that understands and adheres to these standards.